Debasish121/blox_assignment/Question 1 (Mandatory)/Internship_Exp.md

 ### d.
 What were interesting aspects where you copied code from Stack Overflow?

 I frequently used **Stack Overflow** for optimizing **SQL queries** and solving specific **Java-related** issues, such as multi-threading problems and handling database connections efficiently.
-For instance, I found useful answers on optimizing **Spring Boot's caching mechanisms**, which significantly improved the performance of our microservices.
+For instance, I found useful answers on optimizing **Spring Boot's caching mechanisms**.

 ---